BasicsLogin & Analysis Types

-Adaptive List: containing all clusters and patents in the analysis is located beneath the radar.
+Adaptive List: contains all clusters and patents in the analysis and is located beneath the radar.
 The list adjusts based on Quick Highlight and Filter selections to show only the clusters you have highlighted on the radar.

 1. Create a new data set, create a sub-radar, or view all documents on the list

 2. Order by cluster size (number of patents in the cluster)